khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 ---
 name: Tree
-description: A tree provides hierarchy for parent and child nodes.
+description: A tree component structures parent and child nodes into a meaningful hierarchy.
 related:
 - accordion
 - breadcrumb